 Skip to main content

-An early 2022 version of The Faculty Code may also be downloaded at this link [PDF].
-The latest version with December 2022 amendments is forthcoming.
+The most recent version of The Faculty Code of University Government may also be downloaded at this link [PDF].
+The PDF can be more convenient to search.

 Preface

-“The Joint Rules of Procedure of the General Faculty and Faculty Council” that appear at the end were adopted by the faculty on April 15, 2016.
-They are included for convenience, but are not part of the Code.
+“The Joint Rules of Procedure of the General Faculty and Faculty Council” that appear at the end of this document were adopted by the faculty on April 15, 2016.
+They are included for convenience, but are not part of The Faculty Code.
 Similarly, items that appear in brackets are annotations and not part of the Code proper.

 Jill D. Moore